 Apply to East Carolina University.
 Admission to East Carolina University does not guarantee admission into your desired program of study.

-The deadline for applications is December 1.
+The deadline for applications is March 1 (students pursuing combined MS and internship should use internship specific deadline).
 View specific instructions for how to complete the application (pdf).
 Admission to the Master of Science in Nutrition program is through the ECU Graduate School.

 Contact us at MSNUTR@ecu.edu